SrujanRaghavendraS/Eddic/README.md

 # DICOM Editor

 A React.js-based project for editing and managing DICOM files.
-This project is designed to run in a Dockerized environment for consistency and portability.
+This project is designed to run in a Dockerized environment/Locally  for consistency and portability.

 ## Features
 - Modern React.js setup using Node.js.